NYU Doctoral Program in Physics Shanghai Track

 Students in the NYU Shanghai track must satisfy all requirements of the NYU Physics Ph.D. program.
 All candidates for the Ph.D. degree must complete 72 points of credit, at least 32 in residence at the Graduate School, and achieve a grade point average (GPA) of B (3.0) or better.
 The Ph.D. program is aimed at enabling a student to prepare for and carry out research in physics at the frontier of knowledge.
 Students are encouraged to enter into dissertation research under the supervision of a faculty member as soon as one has attained sufficient mastery of the fundamental principles and techniques of physics.
 Depth and breadth within the larger context of contemporary physics are promoted by a flexible set of course requirements.
 Further information on the Ph.D.
 Program is available at here.

 Application to the NYU Shanghai Track Doctoral Program in Physics is done online on the Graduate School of Arts and Sciences site.
 During the application, students interested in the Shanghai track must select the Shanghai campus.
 Applicants who choose the Shanghai track must indicate in their essays their research interests and also the faculty at NYU Shanghai they would most like to work with for their dissertation.
-The deadline for application is December 18th, 2016 for enrollment in the subsequent Fall semester.
+The deadline for application is in December for enrollment in the subsequent Fall semester.